With more people travelling than ever before, this is what overtourism means today – and how we can avoid it.

 Nobody wants a claustrophobic experience in an overcrowded destination, jostling with selfie sticks and overpaying for bad food.

-How can you avoid that hassle?
+How do you avoid that hassle?

-1. Travel in the off-season.
+1. Travel in the off-season

 The world’s most popular destinations are more manageable and charming.
 Lines are shorter and prices are lower when you avoid the tourist crowds and visit in the colder months.